 - Shared bathroom: shower room

-Mythical creature, noun: the Scottish national animal, symbolising purity, innocence and power.
+Mythical creature: the Scottish national animal, symbolising purity, innocence and power.
 The horn is said to have healing power and can purify poisoned water.

-Scots mythology, noun: a wolf-human hybrid, similar to werewolf in appearance, but who doesn’t transform.
+Scots mythology: a wolf-human hybrid, similar to werewolf in appearance, but who doesn’t transform.
 Gentle and generous, they live on fish, which they will share with people in need.